 Reviews, Revisions, and Approvals Revision Date Approval Date Converted corporate to local policy.
-8/15/20 Annual review.
+08/15/2020 Annual review.
 References reviewed and reformatted for AMA style.
 Changed "review date" in the header to "date of last revision" and "date" in the revision log header to "revision date."
 Replaced "member(s)" with "member(s)/enrollee(s)" throughout policy.
 Specialty review completed.
-1/22 Annual review.
+1/2022 Annual review.
 Description updated to single spacing.
 Grammatical updates added to Description, first paragraph in Policy/Criteria and in Criteria I., II., V., and VI.
-Background 9/22 11/28/22
+Background updated with no impact on criteria.
+References reviewed and updated.
+9/22 11/28/22